Reducing the Council's carbon emissions

 A carbon neutral organisation banner with eco friendly themed icons

-Find out how we are working towards reducing the Council's carbon emissions and District-wide carbon emissions, and don't miss our project updates and top stories by signing up to our monthly email newsletter
+The Council are working towards reducing our own carbon carbon footprint and District-wide carbon emissions.
+View our 2025-2030 Carbon Reduction Plan to see how and don't miss our project updates and top stories by signing up to our monthly email newsletter.

 The Council has agreed targets to reduce its own emissions.
 These are:

-1. An aspiration for the Council’s direct emission to become carbon neutral by 2030.
+1. An aspiration for the Council’s direct emission to become net zero by 2030.

-2. The Council’s indirect emission to be carbon neutral by 2050
+2. The Council’s indirect emission to be net zero by 2050

 What do these carbon reduction targets mean?